Skip to content

 )

-Here we combine all the building-blocks to the full algorithm.
-To save qubits, the decoding will be done inplace directly onto the \(|y\rangle\) register.
-The only remaining part is the decoding part, that will be treated after choosing the problem to optimize, as it depends on the input structure.
+Here, we combine all the building blocks into the full algorithm.
+To save qubits, the decoding is done in place, directly onto the \(|y\rangle\) register.
+The only remaining part is the decoding, that will be treated after choosing the problem to optimize, as it depends on the input structure.

 dqi_max_xor_sat is the main quantum function of the algorithm.
 It expects the following arguments: